lokalise/lokalise-push-action/README.md

 ### File and CLI options

 - `file_ext` — Custom file extension to use when searching for translation files (without leading dot).
 By default, the extension is inferred from the `file_format` value.
 However, for certain formats (e.g., `json_structured`), the files may still have a generic extension (e.g., `.json`).
 In such cases, this parameter allows specifying the correct extension manually to ensure proper file matching.
 This parameter has no effect when the `name_pattern` is provided.
 - `additional_params` — Extra parameters to pass to the [Lokalise CLI when pushing files](https://github.com/lokalise/lokalise-cli-2-go/blob/main/docs/lokalise2_file_upload.md).
 For example, you can use `--convert-placeholders` to handle placeholders.
 Defaults to an empty string.
+Be careful when setting the `include-path` additional parameter to `false`, as it will mean your keys won't be assigned with any filename upon upload: this might pose a problem if you're planning to utilize the pull action to download translation back.
 You can include multiple CLI arguments as needed:

 ```yaml
 additional_params: |